pathouse/logjoy/README.md

 # Logjoy

-Logjoy provides an alternative set of `ActiveSupport::LogSubscriber`s for your Rails application.
+Logjoy makes some changes to Rails default `ActiveSupport::LogSubscriber`s in order to provide streamlined request logs for use in production.

 The name is an homage to the [lograge gem](https://github.com/roidrage/lograge) which is no longer maintained and which this gem is intended to replace.